 Feed Table Foods With Caution

-A long-term diet of people food may lead to malnutrition in your cat.
-If you do feed table scraps, make sure that they are only an occasional treat and not a major portion of your cat's diet.
+If you do feed table scraps, make sure they are only an occasional treat and not a major portion of your cat's diet.
 Cat nutrition, after all, differs from human nutritional needs.
-Play it safe with ingredients you know her body can handle.
-The important thing to remember is that people food and safe cat food are not necessarily the same thing.
-Just because you can eat a particular food does not mean it is a good option for your cat.
+Play it safe with ingredients you know her body can handle and consult with your veterinarian if you see any symptoms of concern such as diarrhea.